In the Torah world of recent generations, a true revolution has taken place.

 Ask questions

-This process, even if difficult, built a learner.
+That process, even if difficult — built a learner.

 But the cost is hidden from view.